Strengthen Injured Knees with These Exercises

-The exercise should be done slowly.
+Do this exercise slowly.
 This includes both raising and lowering your leg.
 This way, your quadriceps can do their best work.

 - Sit on a chair or a firm platform with your arms at your sides and your back straight.

-- Raise one of your feet until it’s extended in the air.
+- Raise one of your feet until it’s extended straight out in the air.
 Keep it there for three seconds.

 - Bend your knee to bring your foot back to the floor.
 Return to the starting position with slow movements.